 Short-Term vs. Long-Term RTP

-- An online slot has been designed to yield a 96.52% RTP.
+- An online slot is designed with a 96.52% RTP.

 - The slot generates $1,500,000 in turnover within a single month of play.